ah teaches information design (Developing Process lecture)

 You may use the generated material as a starting point or assistant for your own work, but the AI result cannot be your final submission.

-Code reviews
+Code review

-If there are materials in your project submission that are not cited and seem beyond the scope of what we have covered in the course you may be required to complete a 'code review'.
+If there are materials in your project submission that are not cited and seem beyond the scope of what we have covered in the course you may be required to complete a 'code check'.

-A code review will require you answer specific questions of how the code is working and why it was built this way.
+A code check will require you answer specific questions of how the code is working and why it was built this way.
 If you are unable to effectively explain this the code grade for the project may become a zero, at the instructor's discretion.

 Plagiarism